 But as every teacher knows, the back of the class is hardly the ideal vantage point.

 High fidelity for lecture capture today is all about how accurately the classroom experience can be reproduced in the recorded format.
 Lecture halls aren’t TV soundstages.
 A fixed camera at the back of the room is better than nothing, but to capture a class in HiFi, instructors need flexibility, the right cameras, and the right software for the job.

 The good news is that cameras of all types are now cheaper, higher quality, and more accessible than ever.
-When connected to video recording software, these cameras can record lectures, labs, and more from the right vantage point (or points) in order to produce the highest fidelity experience possible.
+When connected to video recording software, these cameras can record lectures, labs, and more from the best vantage point (or points) in order to produce the highest fidelity experience possible.

 Here are just a few of the multi-camera lecture capture setups that instructors can use to bring their recorded classes to life in the new HiFi.

 Lecture halls are big, sometimes dark, and full of people.
 As a result, single, fixed-camera lecture recording solutions can produce an on-demand video that is noisy, out-of-focus, or obstructed.
 And if the classroom features a projector or another large screen, it’s possible that the recording may be both too dark and too bright at the same time.

 Fortunately, there’s an easy solution: record the presenter separately from the presentation.